polkadot-developers/substrate-docs/content/md/en/docs/reference/frame-macros.md

 ### #[pallet::config]

-The [`#[pallet::config]`](https://paritytech.github.io/substrate/master/frame_support/attr.pallet.html#config-trait-palletconfig-mandatory) macro is required to define the generic data types the pallet uses.
+The [`#[pallet::config]`](https://paritytech.github.io/substrate/master/frame_support/attr.pallet.html#config-trait-palletconfig-mandatory) macro is required to define the generic data types that the pallet uses.

-This macro provides the constants that are part of the system-level [`Config` trait](https://paritytech.github.io/substrate/master/frame_system/pallet/trait.Config.html) for the pallet and describes the external tools to use for the runtime.
+This macro provides the constants that are part of the system-level [`Config` trait](https://paritytech.github.io/substrate/master/frame_system/pallet/trait.Config.html) for the pallet.

 The Config trait for this macro must be defined as a regular trait definition named `Config` that includes the system-level `frame_system::Config` trait.
-The definition can include other traits and a where clause.
+The definition can include other top-level traits and a where clause.
 For example:

 ```rust